Yiddishe-Kop/yiddishe-kop-2021/content/articles/learning-ruby-on-rails-part-2.md

 gem 'inertia_rails'
 ```

-Add the above to the `Gemfile`, which is like `composer.json` or `package.json`, the run `bundle install` to install the dependencies.
+Add the above to the `Gemfile`, which is like `composer.json` or `package.json`, then run `bundle install` to install the dependencies.

 ### Root layout
 We also have to update the root view (`application.html.erb`) to load the js assets that boot up the Vue frontend, and insert `<%= yield %>` in the body - that Inertia will populate with the Vue app.